carpentries/docs.carpentries.org/source/pages/glossary.rst

    Task Force
       group created to explore ideas and make updates in policy, procedures and guidelines; they bring together a small group of people focused on a particular topic for a set period of time

+   Teaching Demo
+      a session where Instructor trainees give a short demonstration of how they would teach a lesson; part of the Instructor certification process.

    Themed Discussion Session
       definition goes here

    Topicbox
       definition goes here

+   Trainees
+      individuals who are undergoing, but have not yet completed, Instructor Training individuals who have taken a Carpentries Training and are working toward certification.

+   Trainer Training
+      training in how to teach Instructor Training; a necessary step to complete Trainer checkout and certification.

+   Trainer Training Curriculum
+      community-maintained curriculum used for teaching Trainer Training

+   Trainers Leadership
+      committee of Instructor Trainers responsible for community oversight and governance

+   Training
+      an event that provides instruction (and/or training) on specific competencies, knowledge, or skills.
+The individuals who complete training become eligible for certification upon completion of the program requirements

    Workshop
       definition goes here